8.8 Synergies and partnerships

 Under the Local Creative Youth Partnerships pilot initiative, three Education and Training Boards (ETBs) establish networks which enable information sharing and collaboration between local creative youth service providers to bring about better use of existing resources, practices and initiatives in an ETB area.
 Further details about the Local Creative Youth Partnerships are in the subchapter Distribution of responsibilities between top-level and regional/local authorities in Chapter 8.2.

-National Youth Council of Ireland (NYCI) partners with the Arts Council and the Department of Children and Youth Affairs in running their Youth Arts Programme.
-NYCI also published Young People, Creative Action and Social Change: A report on the value of participation in the arts for young people (NYCI, 2009).
+National Youth Council of Ireland (NYCI) partners with the Arts Council and the Department of Children, Equality, Disability, Integration and Youth in running their Youth Arts Programme.
+NYCI also published Young People, Creative Action and Social Change: A report on the value of participation in the arts for young people.

 The Artist and Youth Work Residency Scheme is designed to promote innovative partnerships between youth groups, artists and (where relevant) arts organisations.
 A residency may take the form of an artist in residence in a youth work setting and/or a youth group in residence in an arts setting.
 There are two strands to the Artist and Youth Work Residency Scheme.

 Strand One – Youth Arts Explorer Grant is for projects, services and organisations that are beginning to explore introducing youth arts experiences to their youth work setting but are not yet sufficiently experienced/confident to develop or manage a larger scale residency project.
 The aim of the grant is to support an organisation to explore the introduction of arts practice to the youth service through a flexible approach.
 Potential activities could include to test an idea or concept, host introductory sessions, facilitate exploratory meetings between artist, young people and youth service, or connect the group to a local arts centre, cultural venue, etc. for a performance, workshop, or exhibition.
 The grant is worth €1,500.